Tennessee Democrats face House expulsion vote after gun control protest | Politics

 Tennessee Democrats face House expulsion vote after gun control protest

+Tennessee's Republican-controlled House of Representatives is scheduled to vote on Thursday on whether to expel three Democratic members for their roles in a gun control demonstration at the statehouse last week.

-Republicans who control the Tennessee House of Representatives will vote on Thursday on whether to expel three Democratic members for their role in a gun control demonstration at the statehouse last week.
+Tennessee's Republican-controlled House of Representatives is scheduled to vote on Thursday on whether to expel three Democratic members for their roles in a gun control demonstration at the statehouse last week.

-The expulsion vote is likely to easily pass in the Republican-dominated House and lead to the ouster of Representatives Gloria Johnson, Justin Jones and Justin Pearson.
-They say that taking part in the protest was within their First Amendment rights - the constitutional right to freedom of speech.
-"It's morally insane that a week after a mass shooting took six lives in our community, House Republicans only response is to expel us for standing with our constituents to call for gun control," Jones wrote on Twitter this week.
-"What's happening in Tennessee is a clear danger to democracy all across this nation."

-Protesters gathered again outside the state house in the rain on Thursday, holding signs in favor of stricter gun control.
 Republican Representatives Andrew Farmer, Gino Bulso, and Bud Hulsey filed three resolutions on Monday to expel their Democratic colleagues.
 The resolutions on Monday passed in a preliminary vote along party lines, 72-23.

+The expulsion vote is likely to be approved by the required two-thirds of House members in the Republican-dominated chamber and lead to the ouster of Representatives Gloria Johnson, Justin Jones and Justin Pearson.
+The three say that taking part in the protest was within their First Amendment rights - the constitutional right to freedom of speech.
+"What we see here today is a lynch mob assembled not to lynch me but our democratic process," Jones said as he delivered his defense before the vote.

+"At no point was there violence," Jones added, referring to the demonstration he and his colleagues led on the chamber floor last week.
+"At no point did we encourage violence.
+In fact what we were doing was calling for the end of gun violence that is terrorizing our children day after day after day."
+Hundreds of protesters gathered again outside the state house in the rain on Thursday holding signs in favor of stricter gun control.
+More protesters packed the gallery above the House floor.

+During a tense morning session, each time that one of the Democrats targeted for expulsion spoke on various bills, loud cheers could be heard erupting outside the statehouse, echoing in the chamber.
+At one point as Pearson was speaking during the session on an unrelated bill, a protester in the gallery dropped a small, white placard reading: "DO SOMETHING."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)